 - Some suppliers will face higher equipment costs in the coming years.
 For instance, California’s environmental regulations require more fuel-efficient trucks by 2023, and all National Trucking Service providers must have an electronic logging device (ELD) as of December of 2017

 Key Takeaway: Buyers should budget for base rate price increases in some transportation markets as vehicle and equipment costs increase during the next three years

 On average, transportation services have a low level of specialization, with most carriers offering minimal customization to buyers (other than the route over which cargo is carried).
 Logistics services, on the other hand, often have a higher level of specialization, because suppliers must work with a complex network of vendors to provide customized services for each buyer’s shipping needs.
 Therefore, logistics services are generally sourced through long-term contracts, as vendors often require a few months to become familiar with the buyer’s operational requirements.
 Buying lead time is longer for logistics services than for cargo transportation services.

 Key Takeaway: Buyers should seek transactional relationships with most transportation service providers.
 They should approach more specialized markets, including Third-Party Logistics Services and Transportation Management Systems, using a collaborative, long-term relationship style.

-As fuel prices continue to rise over the next three years, service providers are expected to increase prices in order to cover costs.
-Meanwhile, higher depreciation costs and tightening labor markets will also cause shipping base rates to grow.
-Buyers should therefore seek contracts with vendors that have fuel-efficient fleets and strategies for mitigating their own supply chain risks, if their needs are significant.
-However, buyers should note that transportation and logistics contracts often still allow for the adjustment of base rates and surcharges, so buyers power will diminish in the coming years.
+As fuel prices continue to grow slowly over the next three years, service providers are expected to increase their prices in order to cover costs.
+At the same time, higher depreciation costs for some markets will cause shipping base rates to rise in addition to fuel surcharges.
+Buyers should therefore seek to lock in current shipping rates through long-term contracts, if their needs are significant.
+However, transportation and logistics contracts often still allow for the adjustment of fuel surcharges, so buyers can expect to have less buying power in the coming years.